-It’s good that a pregnant woman eats something so that she doesn’t have an empty stomach.
-They say that banana; a piece of biscuit or toast is helpful.
+It’s recommended that a pregnant woman eats something so that she doesn’t have an empty stomach.
+A banana; a piece of biscuit or toast is helpful.
 Pregnant woman who has morning sickness should eat food in small quantities and several times a day.

-Peppermint tea works soothing to the gastrointestinal tract, reduces nausea and thus helps to prevent vomiting.
-You can also use peppermint in a tincture where the herb is soaked in alcohol, this helps also.
+The tea works soothing to the gastrointestinal tract, reduces nausea and thus helps to prevent vomiting.

 You can’t ingest alcohol-based preparations in pregnancy.
 Alternatively, you can use alcohol-based tinctures for external use.
 Most herbs are consumed as a tea during pregnancy.
 Irrigate about 30 g of dried herbs, which is the same as 75 g of fresh herbs.
 Most are soaked for ten minutes (or maybe a few hours) in boiling water, which, however, is poured over the herbs, and are not cooked.
 You can drink cold or warm herbal tea.

 Peppermint and ginger are the most appropriate for morning sickness.
+However, be careful with ginger; drink just one cup in the morning or when you feel bad.
 In the case of constipation drink tea from dandelion.
 When you see that you have excess water in the body, drink a tea from corn silk.
-Drink skullcap if you are worried and feel tension.
-What to do at depression?
-St. John’s wort tea will help you to clear your mind and think positively again.
+Drink skullcap if you are worried and feel the tension.

-Remember, you should be careful what you eat and drink during pregnancy, so if you aren’t sure of the herb’s effects then it is better to talk to your doctor about it.
+Remember, you should be careful what you eat and drink during this delicate period, so if you aren’t sure of the herb’s effects then it is better to talk to your doctor about it.

 Peppermint leaves can be used in baths and tea.
 When you are making a tea, don’t boil the leaves; just pour boiled water over them.
-Tea is excellent against gastric problems, intestinal inflammation, cramps, and bloating.
-It helps with relaxation in stress, nervousness and insomnia.
+It is excellent against gastric problems, intestinal inflammation, cramps, and bloating.
+It helps with relaxation in stress, nervousness, and insomnia.

 Make a tea that will help you with gastric and intestinal problems.
-In the same time it will calm nerves, affect on the secretion of bile, urine and gastric juices.
+At the same time, it will calm nerves, affect the secretion of bile, urine and gastric juices.
 It is an excellent anti-vomiting agent as I already mentioned.

 It works as an antiseptic for colds.
-Tea is also appreciated in menstrual problems.
+The tea is also appreciated in menstrual problems.
 It helps with gases and cramps; it releases peripheral vessels, stimulates sweating, and at the same time cools and relieves pain.
-Clinical trials have shown that especially peppermint essential oil in capsules are effective for sensitive gut, diarrhea, constipation, tension and abdominal pain.
+Clinical trials have shown that especially peppermint essential oil in capsules is effective for the sensitive gut, diarrhea, constipation, tension, and abdominal pain.

 Peppermint plant hasn’t got caffeine, so it won’t harm you or your baby.
 You can drink a few peppermint tea cups to relieve the morning sickness and to speed up the digestion.
-Constipation is common during pregnancy, so with drinking peppermint tea for morning sickness you will kill two birds with one stone.
-I wish you all the best and enjoy in your special pregnancy period.
+Constipation is common during pregnancy, so with drinking it, you will kill two birds with one stone.
+I wish you all the best.